cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 ```ts
 console.log(JSON.stringify(myChain.chain, null, 2))
 ```
-The ouptut has to be 'JSONified' since the attribute `myChain.chain` is an array consists of blocks, which contains the methods of `calculateHash()` and `mineBlock()`
+The ouptut has to be 'JSONified' since the attribute `myChain.chain` is an array consists of blocks, which contains the methods of `calculateHash()` and `mineBlock()`.
+Using a `JSONify` doesn't print the functions of the block, increasing the readability of the output.
+When printed directly, TypeScript doesn't automatically display the full object structure — it just shows `[object Object]`. \
-// TODO: Justify JSON
+\
+Using JSON.stringify() converts the object data (its properties and values) into a readable JSON string format that can be shown neatly in the console, making it easier to inspect the entire blockchain state.
+In `JSON.stringify(myChain.chain, null, 2)`:
+  - The first parameter (myChain.chain) is the object or array you want to convert into JSON
+  - The second parameter (null) is the replacer, which lets you filter or transform values before converting — null means “include everything as-is.”
+  - The third parameter (2) sets the indentation level, telling the output to use 2 spaces per level for readability.
 2. *Boundary Tests*:
 - Empty mempool to test what would happen when no transaction has to be mined into blocks but user tries to mine a block -- Expected Result: 'No transactions to mine':
 ```ts